yindeming/articles/how-to-use-jekyll-not-as-a-blog-on-windows.md

 ---
 layout: page
-title: how to use jekyll not as a blog
+title: "How to use Jekyll not as a blog"
 permalink: /how-to-use-jekyll-not-as-a-blog-on-windows/
 ---